The Birgitta Sintring Foundation

 About the foundation

 The scholarships are personal and can for instance cover costs associated with travels and living expenses during field work or for ingoing and outgoing international scientific exchange.
 Incoming post docs can apply for a scholarship to cover their studies at IEG for up to 2 years, with possibility for prolongation with a third year.
-Running costs and investments in equipment can also be applied for, in which case the applicant should specify in the applications if they wish that the funds are set up as a personal project administered by IEG.
+Running costs and investments in equipment can also be applied for, in which case the applicant should specify in the application if they wish that the funds are set up as a personal project administered by IEG.
 This may be necessary when purchasing instruments and other materials via established university suppliers.

 With these scholarships, the Birgitta Sintring Foundation provides opportunity to conduct free research that benefits scientific progress in the field of ecology and genetics.
 It is up to the board of the foundation to determine what form and size of scholarships that currently best meet these criteria.